This hour of the Rush Limbaugh program on the EIB network dedicated to all of those of you never listening to the program ever again.

 I have been so crystal clear on what Cruz is doing with the delegates.

-And I have been beside myself trying to figure out how in the world can anybody disagree with this, and how can anybody see any illegality in it?
+And I have been beside myself trying to figure out how in the world can anybody disagree with this?

 And it took me three minutes, but I extracted it from the previous caller.

-And now I understand you're still all wet, but I at least now understand it.
+And now I you're still all wet, but I at least now understand it, which I will explain in due course.

-I know exactly what this is.
+I know exactly what.

 This is such a discovery.

-I I I feel like Columbus, except I know that I have landed in the West Indies and not America.
+I feel like Columbus, except I know that I have landed in the West Indies and not America.

 Means I know where I am.

-He didn't, but he thought he was.
+He didn't, but he thought he was, I got it.

 We'll stick with South Carolina.

-Which means the delegates that he wins in South Carolina, who are not chosen at the time of the primary, nobody knows who they are yet, but whoever they end up being are required to vote for Trump on the first ballot.
+Trump wins, which means the delegates that he wins in South Carolina, who are not chosen at the time of the primary, nobody knows who they are yet, but whoever they end up being are required to vote for Trump on the first ballot.

 Everybody knows, everybody agrees, no problem.

-And the delegates can be inside party big wigs.
+And the delegates can be inside party bigwigs.

-Or they can be appointed by Republican Party big wigs.
+Or they can be appointed by Republican Party bigwigs, or they can be elected Republicans themselves.

 It's a mixture of all kinds of different people.